kavya-kodam/OX-Game/README.md

 # OX-Game
 This is my first Git Repository.
-OX is this my game
+OX is my first game